-Core modules within the programme enable students to actively engage in the discourses surrounding the concepts of health and its representations (QAA, 2019), and to critically apply their understanding to their own field of biomedical, practice.
+Core modules within the programme enable students to actively engage in the discourses surrounding the concepts of health and its representations (QAA, 2019 and QAA 2023 for the updated SCI522 Applied and Medical Microbiology), and to critically apply their understanding to their own field of biomedical, practice.
 This ensures all students successfully completing it will be thoroughly grounded in ethical and reflective practice, have a sound subject specific and research knowledge base.
 The programme will appeal strongly to individuals seeking to study and practice at graduate professional level within biomedical sciences.